Originally posted on The Consciously Parenting Blog August 3, 2015

 Finally the magical day arrived when we were nursing without pumping, nipple shields, or even the nursing pillow I carried with me everywhere.
 I honestly thought that would never happen.
 It wasn’t all a bed of roses, though.
 We still had our struggles with allergies, colic, reflux, and other fun stuff.
 But I can’t imagine what it would have been like for us had I not breastfed my boy.

-I was so amazed by the power of breastfeeding that I later became a La Leche League leader so I could offer mother to mother support for women who wanted to breastfeed.
+I was so amazed by the power of breastfeeding that I later became a La Leche League leader so I could offer mother-to-mother support for women who wanted to breastfeed.
 I spent six years helping moms to find what would work best for them and offered support for their journey, understanding that their relationship through breastfeeding was the beginning of a long journey together.
 When those early relationships start well, it often continues on that track.

-Tomorrow, I’ll be sharing with you some of the latest research about breastmilk and breastfeeding.
+Next time, I’ll be sharing with you some of the latest research about breastmilk and breastfeeding.
 It is truly amazing what they’ve discovered about it and I can’t wait to share it with you!
 Here’s a hint: breastfeeding benefits both mother and baby in really cool ways.